Automating data ingestion

 Using WinSCP, your connection would look as follows:

-In WinSCP, right-click and select New->Directory to create a new directory on the FTP endpoint.
+bucket to navigate into this bucket, then right-click and select New->Directory to create a new directory in the wis2box-incoming

 ERROR - Path validation error: Could not match http://minio:9000/wis2box-incoming/not-a-valid-path/randomfile.txt to dataset, path should include one of the following: ...